meatball133/crystal/concepts-wip/basics/about.md

 ### Methods

 [Methods][methods] are a way to group together a set of instructions that can be reused.
-In crystal are these methods often defined in a class, module or struct.
+In crystal are methods often defined in a class, module or struct.
 But methods can also be defined outside of a class, module or struct.
 Methods are declared using the `def` keyword, followed by the name of the method.
 In crystal should methods be written in snake_case.